koziej97/koziej97/README.md

 <h2>About Me</h2>
 <p class="text-justify">
+Software Engineer with nearly 2 years of commercial experience.
+Graduate with a Bachelor of Engineering in Computer Science from Adam Mickiewicz University in Poznan, Poland.
-Master's student in computer science looking for a part-time job to start career as a developer.
-Passionate about programming mobile applications and backend solutions.
-Team player, hard worker, very communicative and ready to learn and grow.
+Passionate about the latest technologies, especially those related to the mobile industry.
+Committed to creating innovative applications that enhance users' daily experiences.
+A team player, hardworking, highly communicative, and ready to learn and grow.
 </p>

 <h2>My Tech Skills</h2>